Now accepting new patients — call 212-328-1180

 Gentle, non-invasive care

-Craniosacral Therapy and other gentle methods to help adults with scoliosis reduce pain, improve mobility, and support balance.
-Emphasis on ease, safety, and patient education.
+Craniosacral Therapy and other gentle, hands-on methods to help adults with scoliosis reduce pain, improve mobility, and support balance — with an emphasis on ease, safety, and patient education.

-No-force techniques combined with craniosacral therapy, myofascial release, and movement guidance such as the Schroth Method.
+No-force techniques combined with Craniosacral Therapy, Myofascial Release, and movement guidance such as the Schroth Method — never cracking, bracing, or forceful manipulation.

 20%